nejucomo/antbox/movestate/README.md

 | [IntoOptUpdateWith](into::IntoOptUpdateWith)       | `(S, I) -> <(S, O)>` | |
 | [IntoUpdateWith](into::IntoUpdateWith)             | `(S, I) -> S`        | |
 | [IntoUpdateWithOutput](into::IntoUpdateWithOutput) | `(S, I) -> (S, O)`   | |

+### Naming System for [into]

+The traits in the [into] family follow a consistent naming convention:

+- If it takes an input it begins with a `TakeInto-` prefix, otherwise it begins with a `Into-` prefix.
+- If it may produce a `Self` value (anywhere within the [Next](into::IntoNextWith::Next) type, it has an `-Update-` infix.
+- If it may also produce an output along with a `Self`, it has an `-Out` suffix.
+- If it does not produce a `Self` specifically, it has a `-Next` suffix.